silvioprog/brookframework/README.markdown

 If you want to see Brook in action, then take a look at demos [here](http://brookframework.org/demos.html).

+##VERSIONING

+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Brook framework will be maintained under the Semantic Versioning guidelines as much as possible.

+Releases will be numbered with the following format:

+`<major>.<minor>.<release>`

+And constructed with the following guidelines:

+* Breaking backward compatibility bumps the major (and resets the minor and release);
+* New additions without breaking backward compatibility bumps the minor (and resets the release);
+* Bug fixes and misc changes bumps the release;

+For more information on SemVer, please visit [http://semver.org](http://semver.org).

 ##SUPPORT, BUGS, CONTACT

 Please use the [issues page](https://github.com/silvioprog/brookframework/issues).
 Your cooperation will be appreciated.